francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 ### 9.4 Effect of duplicated and truncated AMR genes on genotypic AMR determination

-Intro text,
+Tetracycline resistance in *E. faecium* is primarily mediated by ribosomal protection proteins encoded by *tet(M)* and efflux pumps encoded by *tet(L)*. *tet(M)* is among the most prevalent tetracycline resistance genes in this species and is often carried on mobile genetic elements (MGEs).
+The authors of a [recent study](https://www.biorxiv.org/content/10.64898/2026.06.08.729070v1.full) identified many false negatives when predicting tetracycline resistance using AMRFinder from Illumina genome assemblies.
+They noticed that many of these false negatives (i.e. tetracycline resistant strains by phenotypic AST lacking *tet* genes in their genome) actually carried partially detected *tet(M)* genes.
+In this exercise, we will interrogate Illumina and hybrid assemblies to investigate the source of tetracycline genotype-phenotype discrepancies.

-First, we will use the original Illumina assemblies to identify resistance markers with AMRFinder running the commands below:
+First, we will use the original Illumina assemblies to identify resistance markers with AMRFinder:

 ```
 conda activate amrfinder